 The Consortium attracts collaborators who are among the best and brightest in their fields.
 It produces and publishes groundbreaking work on such issues as genetic and genomic research, oversight of nanobiology, human subjects research in nanomedicine, and neuroscience in the courtroom.
 It also brings to the Twin Cities speakers at the cutting edge of their disciplines to increase scholarly opportunities and support the University's public engagement mission.

-Since 2013, the Consortium has reported to the Office of the Vice President for Research (OVPR) and it continues to build a thriving community of students, faculty, dedicated members, and national colleagues.
+Since 2013, the Consortium has reported to the Research & Innovation Office (RIO) and it continues to build a thriving community of students, faculty, dedicated members, and national colleagues.
 The Consortium's commitment to excellence has helped the University of Minnesota increase its standing as a leading institution pioneering interdisciplinary training and research on the societal implications of the life sciences.